AMReX-Astro/workflow/sphinx_docs/source/olcf-workflow.rst

    Figure extracted from ``https://docs.olcf.ornl.gov/systems/summit_user_guide.html#job-launcher-jsrun``.

 A resource set is a minimal collection of CPU physical cores and GPUs, on which a certain number of MPI processes and OpenMP threads operates through the execution of the code.
-Therefore, for each resource set, we neet to allocate:
+Therefore, for each resource set, we need to allocate:

 - A number of CPU physical cores.